Skip to content

 Project area map

-In response to public comments, the project team will also be evaluating whether to include the following work in the final improvements:
+In response to public comments, the project team will be evaluating whether to include the following concepts into the

 • Intersection improvements at Hayfield Road/Lupine Lane

-• Extending pathway and road rehabilitation from Lookout Drive to Fern Street
+• Extending the pathway from Lookout Drive to Fern Street

-• Warning signage and roadside barriers from Top of the World Circle to the Alaska Railroad crossing
+• Improved signage and striping from Top of the World Circle to Fireweed Road

 Federalization